waiting-for-dev/devise-jwt/README.md

 ## Usage

+First you need to configure devise to work in an API application.
+You can follow the instructions in this project wiki page [Configuring devise for APIs](https://github.com/waiting-for-dev/devise-jwt/wiki/Configuring-devise-for-APIs) (you are more than welcome to improve them).

 ### Secret key configuration

 First of all, you have to configure the secret key that will be used to sign generated tokens.
 You can do it in the devise initializer: